Kenton1989/SecondLock/README.md

 I'm just too lazy to test capability on old version browser (XD.

-Capability on Chromium and Microsoft Edge (Chromium Kernel) haven't been tested.
+Capability on other Chromium-based browser haven't been tested.

 # Update

 - v0.4.0
   - Rewrite frontend with React.js
   - Support customized message on times up page
-  -
+  - Support leave one tab when all tabs are closed by SecondLock

 - v0.3.0
   - Add capability: Firefox